openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/openebs-on-kubernetes-platforms/talos.md

 ### Labels

-The OpenEBS storage type "Replicated PV Mayastor" must be labeled to all worker nodes that will have IO engine pods running on them.
+All worker nodes which will have Mayastor pods running on them must be labelled with the OpenEBS engine type "mayastor".
 This label will be used as a node selector by the IO engine Daemonset that is deployed as a part of the Replicated PV Mayastor data plane components installation.

 ### Data Mount Paths